10 Happiness Habits For You, Backed By Positive Psychology

 4. Exercise At Least 5 Days A Week

-John Ratey, the world’s most known exercise researcher, says:
+Physical activity releases endorphins, which have mood-boosting effects.
+John Ratey, the world-famous exercise researcher, says:

 5. Have More Experiences of Awe

 Awe is a difficult sensation to describe.
-We may equal awe to a feeling of mild fear mixed with wide-eyed wonder.
+Think of awe as mild fear mixed with wide-eyed wonder.

 You get a sense of awe when you come across something that’s exceptionally vast and incredibly powerful.